--Note
+- Note

-Changing to ARM state for speed or functionality reasons is mainly a concern on processors that support Thumb without the 32-bit Thumb instruction set.
-The 32-bit Thumb instruction set provides almost exactly the same functionality as the ARM instruction set.
+Changing to ARM state for speed or functionality reasons is mainly a concern on processors that support Thumb without the 32-bit encoded Thumb instructions.
+On processors that support the 32-bit encoded Thumb instructions, the Thumb instruction set provides almost the same functionality as the ARM instruction set, and similar performance in some cases.